Then what do we do? Do we reset the tragedy clock and hopelessly wait for it to happen again?

 We need to rethink how we react in the wake of mass murder.
 It’s not enough to offer thoughts and prayers.
 It’s not enough to shake our heads and slip into cynicism about our nation and the human race in general.
 These reactions won’t help the problem.

 What can help?
 That’s the second step: we must take action in the tradition of mythic heroism.
-Heroism as shown in great legends from around the world, from ancient myth to modern depictions of heroism, both real-world examples and as echoed in the heroic stories we create.

-These examples are meant to remind us that heroism is about taking action and seeking solutions rather than succumbing to despair.
+Heroism, as depicted in great legends from around the world, from ancient myth to modern accounts, gives us a blueprint for how to act in the wake of crisis.
+The stories of real and fictional heroes are meant to remind us that heroism is about taking action and seeking solutions rather than succumbing to despair.

 Mythic Versus Momentary Heroism